SkillsFundingAgency/das-roatp-oversight/README.md

 ##### Code
-- Grab the das-apply-service configuration json file from [das-employer-config](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-roatp-oversight/SFA.DAS.RoatpOversight.json)
+- Grab the das-roatp-oversight configuration json file from [das-employer-config](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-roatp-oversight/SFA.DAS.RoatpOversight.json)
 - Create a Configuration table in your (Development) local Azure Storage account.
 - Add a row to the Configuration table with fields: PartitionKey: LOCAL, RowKey: SFA.DAS.RoatpOversight_1.0, Data: {The contents of the local config json file}.
 - Alter the SqlConnectionString value in the json to point to your database.